pierml/pierml.github.io/_posts/2019-15-10-IPTables-on-linux-Debian.md

 ## 1.Introduction

-IPTables is the software on all linux distribution to configure your firewall.
+Iptables is the software on all linux distribution to configure your firewall.
 You can check your IPV4 configuration with the command :

 >Bash
 {:.filename}
 {% highlight bash %}

-sudo iptables -L
+sudo iptables -L --line-numbers

 {% endhighlight %}